MatthewJDavis/matthewjdavis.github.io/_posts/2021-07-03-msgraph-azure-ad-privilege-roles.md

 ### Update on getting all the roles

 After raising an [issue on GitHub], it turns out that ```Get-MgDirectoryRole``` only returns [activated roles].
 A role is activated via the AAD portal when a user or group is added to the role.
+It can also be activated via the [Graph API].

 Below is a screenshot after I added a user to the Security Operator role and a group to the Conditional Access Administrator roles.

 ![Output after adding user and group to roles](/images/azure-ad-ms-graph-roles/updated-roles.png)